beerens20/beerens20.github.io/python_exceptions.md

 #This code fires at the end no matter what

 raise
-#This allows us to raise our own exception
+#This allows us to raise our own exception.
+Can be used outside of the Try/Except/Else/Finally
 ``

 Code Example